tobi-wan-kenobi/bumblebee-status/README.md

 :exclamation: Some themes (all 'Powerline' themes) require [Font Awesome](http://fontawesome.io/) and a powerline-compatible font ([powerline-fonts](https://github.com/powerline/fonts), for example) to display all icons correctly.

-:exclamation: If you want to add your own team, just drop it into `~/.config/bumblebee-status/themes/`
+:exclamation: If you want to add your own theme, just drop it into `~/.config/bumblebee-status/themes/`

 Gruvbox Powerline (`-t gruvbox-powerline`) (contributed by [@TheEdgeOfRage](https://github.com/TheEdgeOfRage)):